 - Mental pain and suffering, which means negative emotions resulting from accident injuries like emotional distress, mental anguish, loss of enjoyment of life, anxiety, fear, anger, and humiliation

-Here’s what you must understand about pain and suffering damages: They must directly result from a physical injury or injuries the victim suffered because of a car accident.
+Pain and suffering damages must directly result from a physical injury or injuries the victim suffered because of a car accident.
 Physical injuries must be present to make a claim for pain and suffering.

 to find a John Foy office near you